dee-ji/lambdo/README.md

 Lambdo was built using [Typer](https://typer.tiangolo.com) by tiangolo

-All of the features of Typer are included in this package and work out of the box, including command completion.
+All the features of Typer are included in this package and work out of the box, including command completion.
 Be sure to install it!

 I utilized the `requests` library to handle the API calls and store project variables in `~/.lambdo/config.json`.